 More details can be found in the Settlement Agreement Order issued by the Federal Court on October 24, 2023.

-What is the Cy-près fund?
+What is the Cy-près Fund?

 The First Nations-led Cy-près Fund is designed to benefit the following Class Members: